secretstartups/handbook/content/handbook/eba/vp-scheduling.md

 ## Scheduling for Sales VPs

-**David Sakamoto, Mike Pyle, Ryan O’Nell, & Nima Badiey**
+**David Sakamoto, Mike Pyle, Ryan O'Nell, & Nima Badiey**

 - Please reach out to Victoria Reinhardt (Sr. EBA) to schedule or reschedule any meetings for Ryan O'Nell and Mike Pyle
 - Please reach out to Becky Piccone (Sr. EBA) to schedule or reschedule any meetings for David Sakamoto and Nima Badiey
 - Don't schedule over DNB or any CRO calls without reaching out for approval from VP and EBA
 - For interviews: CES should tag EBA on Greenhouse to review times submitted by the candidate, or to provide times for the VP
-- If you add any meetings to calendar directly, tick the box “Attendees can modify” so EBA can change if necessary
+- If you add any meetings to calendar directly, tick the box "Attendees can modify" so EBA can change if necessary
 - External meeting requests (with those outside of GitLab): email EBA and VP and loop them in with external parties.
 EBA will then schedule directly with external parties.
 - Internal meeting requests (with other GitLab Team Members)
   - Please slack EBA in #sales-vp channel